 - Moët & Chandon champagne vending machine in the lobby

 - Complimentary French macarons at nightly turndown service

 - Courteous customer service consistently reported by other guests

 - Chocolate macarons at turndown service

 - Value-added Virtuoso amenities

-- Adjoining rooms are available
+- Adjoining rooms are available (guaranteed for Virtuoso guests)

 - One dog per room stays free

 The 317 guestrooms and suites at Pendry San Diego all share an upscale urban flair.
-Their California coastal design features an ocean-inspired color palette, custom furniture, vintage accessories, and modern amenities.
-Each accommodation is tailor-made for comfort and style, and has been elevated by thoughtful partnerships with both artisans and premium brands.
-The results are classic sophistication with a cosmopolitan edge.
+Their California coastal design features an ocean-inspired color palette, custom furniture, vintage accessories, and modern amenities like hairdryers and free WiFi.

 Pendry San Diego offers a variety of rooms and suites that cater to business and leisure travelers, couples, families, and pet owners.